OmSa120224/Semester_2_notes/Semester 2/Probability Theory and Linear Algebra (SLIAL)/Block 1/Lecture 1 - Introduction, Vectors and Linearity.md

 * *Associativity with scalar multiplication*: $(\gamma \vec a)^T \vec b = \gamma (\vec a ^T \vec b) = \gamma \vec a^T \vec b$
 * *Distributivity with vector addition*: $(\vec a + \vec b)^T \vec c = \vec a ^T \vec c + \vec b^T \vec c$

+**Inner product and orthogonality**: Two vectors are orthogonal to each other if their inner product is zero.

 General Examples of the dot product:
 ![[General Examples of the dot product.png]]

 ## 1.5 Complexity of vector computations
 ![[1.5 complexity of simply vector operations.png]]
-the complexity of inner product when one of the two vectors is sparse, is approximately about 2 times the number of non zero entries nnz(x) in the sparse vector.
+The complexity of inner product when one of the two vectors is sparse, is approximately about 2 times the number of non-zero entries $nnz(x)$ in the sparse vector.
 _____
 # Chapter 2: Linear Function